Plastic Molding Part Design

 Excess air could slow down the melt fronts, and cause bubbles to form.
 Should the air not be vented fast enough, then it could well cool the melt fronts so that they don’t bond properly, creating a significantly weakened melt-front.
 To solve this issue, extra localized heating is often used on weld-lines to ensure the melt fronts come together nicely.

 The reason for this is that reinforcements such as glass fibers will not flow over the weld-line to link with the opposing melt front.
 Even when using an external flow tab, reinforcement interflow is unlikely until the fronts are suitably far away from any obstruction.
 In the case of some part designs, the weld-lines may well be highly visible.
-For instance, using colors or reinforced materials means noticeable surface variations will occur at he knit line.
+For instance, using colors or reinforced materials means noticeable surface variations will occur as the knit line.

 To increase weld-line strength, the melt temperature of the resin may be raised, or the mold itself heated.
-There are usually more issues with weld-line strength when using amorphous resins, since they have a lower softening temperature and higher melt viscosity.
+There are usually more issues with weld-line strength when using amorphous resins since they have a lower softening temperature and higher melt viscosity.
 Crystalline resins，which have a sharper melting point，may cool and freeze off faster, leading to a weak weld-line joint.
-Using flow tabs with adequate venting，increased melt temperature, localized cavity heating, and hotter mold temperatures can limit these weld-line effects, and thereby improve joint strength.
+Using flow tabs with sufficient venting，increased melt temperature, localized cavity heating, and hotter mold temperatures can limit these weld-line effects, and thereby improve joint strength.

 Bosses act as the assembly point for mating parts.
 As such, they will need to be designed with a good strength of attachment in mind, but at the same time, not cause any problems with the part’s surface or appearance.
 To help prevent the latter, it’s a good idea to situate bosses behind the nonvisible surface of a part.
 Should bosses or ribs not be designed correctly, then this can lead to weld-line, void, and sink problems in the parts.
 Whether the boss is open or blind, they will still require radii, and need to have a uniform wall thickness throughout.
 To ensure this, without compromising on strength, the boss may be strengthened and supported through additional ribs.